What is a Trading floor?

 The trading floor is a large room with several circular arenas known as pits.
 The pits have a flat center and broad steps ascending concentrically to the edge (the steps ensure that traders can see each other).
 Trading is conducted in the pits.
-Traders either stand in the center of the pit – facing outwards – or on the steps – facing inwards.
+Traders either stand in the center of the pit – facing outwards – or on the steps, facing inwards.
 Booths – which are assigned to brokerage firms – are situated close to pits and consist of electronic equipment (like telephones).
-The booths receive orders from clients and these orders are transmitted to the broker in the appropriate pit through a messenger.
+The booths receive orders from clients or the firm, and these orders are transmitted to the broker in the appropriate pit through a messenger.
 There are multiple devices which display information relevant to trading on the trading floor.

 The trading floor has the following types of traders: